Time Warner Cable, Comcast could emerge strong from deal rubble

-Comcast's decision not to pursue the $45 billion purchase of TWC, confirmed by a source on Thursday, undoes a complicated, multi-party deal and leaves TWC ready to choose whether to acquire, be acquired or try to go it alone.
+Comcast's decision not to pursue the $45 billion (29.89 billion pounds) purchase of TWC, confirmed by a source on Thursday, undoes a complicated, multi-party deal and leaves TWC ready to choose whether to acquire, be acquired or try to go it alone.

 Comcast's domestic business remains strong, and it does not have to pay a breakup fee if it formally decides to pull the plug.
 But it may look abroad, since many analysts consider opposition by regulators this week as a sign Comcast should not try for more big deals in the United States.